Main content

 Becca brings her geographic, analytical, and technical skills to support all of Greenbelt’s departments and core mission.

-She creates maps and web map applications, helps maintain and update Greenbelt’s database, and takes part in a number of projects such as Greenbelt’s Prioritization Project and the GreenbeltGo Trails app.
+She creates maps and web map applications, helps maintain and update Greenbelt’s database, and participates in a number of projects, such as Greenbelt’s Prioritization Project and the GreenbeltGo Trails app.